-Panattoni Germany Properties GmbH. (the 'Company') is committed to conducting business ethically and in compliance with all applicable laws.
-This Whistleblower Policy ('Policy') aims to encourage persons, who have serious concerns that the Company's work may constitute a threat or harm to public interests, to come forward and voice their concerns without fear of any form of retaliation.
+Panattoni Denmark Development Sarl (the 'Company') is committed to conducting business ethically and in compliance with all applicable laws.
+This Whistleblower Policy ('Policy') aims to encourage persons, who have serious concerns about any aspect of the Company's work, to come forward and voice their concerns without fear of unfair treatment.
 This Policy describes what matters are reportable, how you can report your concerns, the available protections, how your matter will be investigated and what support you can receive.